hashicorp/terraform-provider-aws/website/docs/r/network_interface_sg_attachment.html.markdown

 * `security_group_id` - (Required) The ID of the security group.
 * `network_interface_id` - (Required) The ID of the network interface to attach to.

-## Output Reference
+## Attributes Reference

-There are no outputs for this resource.
+No additional attributes are exported.